Skip to main content

-Spot the Right Candidate with These 11 CMO Interview Questions
+11 CMO Interview Questions To Ask

-So you’ve gone over your CMO candidate’s background and experience.
+You’ve gone over your CMO candidate’s background and experience.
 You think you have a good sense of how they would fit in your company’s plans.

 Take things a step further by asking the following questions, which should reveal quite a bit about how your candidate would operate in their CMO role, how they would fit on the leadership team, and where they see your marketing efforts evolving in the future.

 Most interviewers would likely ask a CMO candidate to outline their most successful marketing campaign.
 However, you can understand a lot about a candidate’s capabilities by asking them about their failures and how they were able to bounce back from them.
+Look for notes like:

 2. Can you pitch us what we do at this company?

 This is an interesting exercise.
 Not only will you get a good idea of the candidate’s understanding of what your business is all about, you’ll also see their pitch process in action.
-How creative can they be on the fly?
-How well do they respond under pressure?
-What do they see in your brand or business that stands out?
+Watch for things like:

 3. What are the biggest challenges for CMOs today?

 The marketing field is evolving at breakneck speed.
 Challenges that were very much front and center yesterday may be much different today (and tomorrow).
 Make sure your CMO candidate has a good grasp of what’s coming and how it will impact their team.
+It's worth looking for answers that include:

 4. Which new tools and technology have you learned in the past year?